Eduardo-vsouza/rp3/README.md

 ![image](https://github.com/Eduardo-vsouza/rp3/assets/60533781/8c689efa-e7d4-4501-92ce-f604572e82ac)

 *Disclaimer*: Note that this figure differs from the one in the paper published at *Journal*.
 In the paper, the workflow in this figure was used to explain the sequence of analyses that were performed.
 The RP3 pipeline does not cover the usage of RibORF for smORF identification.
 Instead, it covers the steps necessary to identify microproteins with Proteogenomics.
 Additionally, it checks for translational evidence for PG smORFs by making use of the Ribo-Seq reads.
 It does so by mapping the Ribo-Seq reads back to the PG smORFs coordinates in the genome.

+# System requirements
+The pipeline was tested on Ubuntu 22.04 LTS.

 # Installation
 Typical installation time will vary depending on how many dependencies requirements are already met.
 Downloading the release from the GitHub page should not take more than 5 min. at average connection speed, and installing all dependencies should take no more than 20 min.